 Every workout is carefully designed to incorporate multiple planes of movement (front to back, side to side and all around) and engage multiple muscle groups without overtaxing them.

-After completing a brief, 5-minute warm-up either walking or on the rowing machine, class participants are divided into two groups.
+After completing a brief, five-minute warm-up either walking or rowing, class participants are divided into two groups.
 Each group then tackles one of the two main training blocks of the workout (each block lasts roughly 26 to 28 minutes):

-- Cardio intervals on the treadmill, bike or strider, with maximum intensity intervals lasting anywhere between 30 and 60 seconds each
+- One group does cardio intervals on the treadmill, bike or strider, with maximum intensity intervals lasting anywhere between 30 and 60 seconds each.

-- Alternating strength exercises with intervals on the indoor rowing machine (known as the WaterRower)
+- The other group alternates strength exercises with intervals on the indoor rowing machine (known as the WaterRower).

-The strength exercises vary from class to class and employ a variety of modalities, including resistance bands, dumbbells, suspension trainers, BOSU trainers and body-weight exercises like squats, lunges and push-ups.
-Your coach will offer form adjustments to ensure you’re performing each exercise safely and effectively.
+The strength exercises vary from class to class and employ a variety of moves and equipment, including resistance bands, dumbbells, suspension trainers, BOSU trainers and body-weight exercises like squats, lunges and push-ups.
+Your coach will offer form adjustments to ensure you're performing each exercise safely and effectively.

-Because the treadmills were custom-designed for Orangetheory to have softer decks than other treadmills, they’re much easier on the joints.
+Because the treadmills were custom-designed for Orangetheory, they have softer decks than other machines, which makes them easier on your joints.
 However, if you have any nagging lower-body injuries or movement restrictions that make walking or running uncomfortable, you can use a bike or strider instead.

-In order to maximize each and every Orangetheory workout, Michael Piermarini, director of fitness for Orangetheory, has four keys to success:
+In order to maximize each Orangetheory session, Michael Piermarini, director of fitness for Orangetheory, has four keys to success:

 And while it's important to work hard during class, you also need to be careful not to overdo it — especially when you're first starting out.
 After all, it's hard to stay consistent with any workout when you're overly sore or injured.